datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 * Database tables are for the most part storage of mutable records.
   When a record is updated, the table cells where updated data is supplied are changed in-place.
-Historical changes of a particular record is therefor not persisted, unless you design for it.
+Historical changes of a particular record is therefore not available, unless you design for it.

   Sesam datasets are lists of immutable entities, and can be thought of as logs of entities.